TARADevOps/tsuki-webshop/README.md

 ### Why Nginx ?

 The goal behind NGINX was to create the fastest web server around, and maintaining that excellence is still a central goal of the project.
 NGINX consistently beats Apache and other servers in benchmarks measuring web server performance.

-Since the original release of NGINX however, websites have expanded from simple HTML pages to dynamic, multifaceted content.
-NGINX has grown along with it and now supports all the components of the modern Web, including WebSocket, HTTP/2, and streaming of multiple video formats (HDS, HLS, RTMP, and others).
+Nginx also plays well with PHP-FPM.

 More information at: https://www.nginx.com

+### Why PHP-FPM ?

+PHP-FPM (FastCGI Process Manager) is an alternative PHP FastCGI implementation with some additional features useful for sites of any size, especially busier sites.

+These features include:

+* Adaptive process spawning
+* Basic statistics (ala Apache's mod_status)
+* Advanced process management with graceful stop/start
+* Stdout & stderr logging
+* Emergency restart in case of accidental opcode cache destruction
+* Accelerated upload support
+* Support for a "slowlog"
+* Enhancements to FastCGI, such as fastcgi_finish_request()

 ### Why WordPress ?